goldenpuffle123/fish-record/guides/calibration_guide.md

 # Calibrating parameters for two-camera triangulation
 ## Workflow
 ### Set up chessboard
 Follow the instructions from [Calibration Checkerboard Collection](https://markhedleyjones.com/projects/calibration-checkerboard-collection).
-Download and print a chessboard and mount on a very flat surface.
+Download and print a chessboard and mount on a flat surface.
 Take note of the individual square size in mm and the **inner** width and height.
 E.g., the chessboard below has an **inner** width of 6 and an **inner** height of 4.
 ### Capture chessboard image pairs
-Use [capture_calibration_pairs_v3.py](/capture_calibration_pairs_v3.py) to capture a good amount of calibration images.
+Use [capture_calibration_pairs_v3.py](/capture_calibration_pairs_v3.py) with `SAVE_MODE` set to `True` to capture a good amount of calibration images.
 These will be saved in a new folder with the current timestamp.
 - Images should be taken from many different angles and distances, but ensure: 1.
 Entire chessboard is visible in each image, 2.
 Always orient based on your chosen width and height
 - Take a couple images with the chessboard laying **flat** on the surface that the enclosure will eventually be laid on (i.e., we are assuming that this surface is parallel to the water surface)
 - Ensure bright and consistent lighting (i.e., if using IR filter, either shine IR light on chessboard or take off filter)